Doon, County Limerick: Education since 1924

-The construction company BAM commenced building works on a 15-acre site donated by the Mercy Congregation, at Liscaugh, Doon, Co.
-Limerick.
-The "Turning of the Sod" for the new school called Scoil na Trionóide Naofa, took place on the green field site at Doon, Co.
-Limerick on Tuesday 11 December 2012.
+The construction company BAM commenced building works on a 15-acre site donated by the Mercy Congregation, at Liscaugh, Doon, County Limerick.
+The "Turning of the Sod" for the new school called Scoil na Trionóide Naofa, took place on the green field site at Doon, County Limerick on Tuesday 11 December 2012.
 Scoil na Trionóide Naofa opened to pupils in February 2014.

 Mudslide

 In July 2014 Doon was hit by a mudslide caused by a torrential downpour.
 A river of mud flowed down the hill carrying much debris including tree trunks, boulders and railway sleepers.
 People reported being trapped in cars and sheds unable to return to their homes while the rain was falling.
 Rivers burst their banks and bridges were destroyed.
 Many roads around the area were closed and the bridge on the road to Kilcommon is closed indefinitely.

 Sport

 Doon GAA club was founded in 1888 and has provided several players to the county (Limerick) and provincial (Munster) hurling squads.
 The current ground was opened in 1994 and the dressing rooms were built in 2002.

-The team has reached the final of the Limerick Senior Hurling Championship twice, losing to Ballybrown in 1989 and Patrickswell in 2000.
-In 1973 a Doon player, Willie Moore, was present in the Limerick team which beat Kilkenny to win the all-Ireland hurling final.
+The senior team has reached the final of the Limerick Senior Hurling Championship five times, losing to Ballybrown in 1989, Patrickswell in 2000, and Na Piarsigh in both 2018 and 2020.
+In their fifth final, the team won the Limerick Senior Hurling Championship for the first time, in 2024, beating Na Piarsigh.

+In 1973, a Doon player, Willie Moore, played corner-back in the Limerick team which beat Kilkenny to win the all-Ireland hurling final and Jim O'Donnell was on the substitutes bench.

+Between 2018 and 2023, five Doon players won All-Ireland medals with Limerick, Darragh O'Donovan – 5, Ritchie English – 4, Pat Ryan – 4, Barry Murphy – 1, and Adam English – 1.